Dokin vs Whalesync: which sync tool fits your workflow?

 Which is faster, Dokin or Whalesync?

 Whalesync is faster in practice because it uses event-driven sync rather than polling.
 Dokin refreshes on intervals (15 minutes to daily).
 Whalesync updates within minutes.
-For seconds-level latency with Notion as the source, neither matches a webhook-based tool like Sync2Sheets.
+For seconds-level latency in both directions, neither matches a webhook-based tool like Sync2Sheets.

 Does Dokin support Sheets-to-Notion sync?